 use on our planet grows more ominous.
 As our culture and society have become more educated about the effect of fossil fuels on our environment, we have seen a continuous increase in Geothermal Heat Pump sales.
 According to a report by Pike Research,

 unit shipments in the United States are projected to see growth from just fewer than 150,000 in 2011 to more than 326,000 units by 2017.
 I think it’s safe to say the days of cheap and plentiful energy have become a luxury of the past.

 Geothermal Heat Pumps give homeowners and companies the ability to reduce their carbon footprint while taking advantage of the most energy-efficient heating and cooling system on the market.
 What makes a Geothermal Heat Pump so efficient is its use

 of the earth’s geothermal energy.
 The earth actually acts like a solar collector and stores heat deep in the ground.
 This stored heat, which remains a constant 55 degrees, can then be harnessed and used to heat and cool homes and buildings of all

 Geothermal Heat Pumps are one of the cleanest, safest ways to heat and cool a structure.
 They operate on 100 percent electricity.
-This means that no carbon monoxide, carbon dioxide or other greenhouse gases will be emitted.
+This means that no carbon monoxide, carbon dioxide, or other greenhouse gases will be emitted.
 Greenhouse gas emissions associated

 Geothermal heat pumps account for more than half of the direct use of geothermal worldwide, followed by bathing and swimming.
-While the cost and lack of consumer awareness remains a primary obstacle to increased implementation; tax incentives and policies
+While the cost and lack of consumer awareness remain a primary obstacle to increased implementation; tax incentives and policies

-Link to our Proud Green Home blog, A Geothermal Revolution is the Best Solution and other resources!
+Link to our Proud Green Home blog, A Geothermal Revolution is the Best Solution, and other resources!